stride3d/stride-docs/en/manual/assets/use-an-asset.md

 public Model ModelAsset { get; set; }
 ```

-This will show up in the **Property grid** like so.
+This will show up in the **Property grid** like so:

 ![](media/property-grid-direct-reference-example.webp)

 This way, the asset will be loaded automatically.
-However, Stride also provides a way of **managing loading manually**.
-For more information, visit the [use an asset in code page](use-an-asset-in-code.md).
+Stride also provides a way of **managing loading manually**.
+For more information, visit [Use an asset in code](use-an-asset-in-code.md).

 ## See also